BIO 100 Biology Today 3 credits

 BIO 350 Medical Terminology 2 credits

 This course will help students learn the components of medical terms.
 Students will learn the basic elements of words, such as roots, prefixes, suffixes, combining vowels, and combining forms in order to understand, the word's meaning.
-Students will be able to apply the meaning of the word to an anatomical structure, physiological function or pathology, the course will be mainly online but with several scheduled face-to-face meetings for discussion and examination.
+Students will be able to apply the meaning of the word to an anatomical structure, physiological function or pathology.
+This course is entirely online.

 BIO 415 Biology of Aging 3 credits

 This 3 credit course will focus on theories of human aging from a biological perspective.
 The structural and functional changes that occur during the aging process will be investigated at several levels: molecular, cellular, tissue, and organ system.
 The symptoms and clinical management of age-related diseases will also be explored.
 This course is targeted for students interested in the health sciences and is required for the gerontology minor/certification.
 (Prerequisite: Minimum grade of C- in BIO 120 (preferred) OR BIO 100)